 Egalitarian communitarians, as expected, reported perceiving great risk in climate change, but within that group there was no correlation between scientific literacy/numeracy and perceived risk.
 Likewise, the hierarchical individualists were, as expected, skeptical about the risks of climate change, and within this group, those who were more scientifically literate/numerate were somewhat more skeptical about the risks of climate change… Overall, beliefs were well predicted [not by numeracy but] by their general cultural outlooks—by their tribal memberships.

-But the most damning critique of Greene's moral prescriptions is his own comments on slavery.
+More damning still are Greene's own comments on slavery.
 He starts out by admitting that he, as a utilitarian, doesn't believe in fundamental rights.
 It is the consequences of slavery that make it wrong.
 But then he begins to hedge.

 I'm opposed to slavery because the costs overwhelmingly outweigh the benefits.
 But doesn't it make you a little uncomfortable to hear me put it that way?
 Me, too.
 Thus stated, it sounds like maybe, just maybe, if someone were to come along with the right kind of argument, I would consider changing my mind about slavery.
 Well, rest assured that on this particular matter, my mind is closed.